V-Sekai/manuals/docs/decisions/20210716-VRChat-on-Windows-10.md

 ### Describe the feature / enhancement and how it helps to overcome the problem or limitation

-The solution will be to document how to install the associated packages.
+Document how to install the associated packages to test VRChat compatibility.

 ### Describe how your proposal will work, with code, pseudo-code, mock-ups, and/or diagrams